Misiker101/freight-rate-prediction/README.md

 python -m pip install -r requirements.txt
 ```
-For convenience I have put the dataset here, so you can run the script right away
+I provided the dataset here so you can run the script right away, which is self-contained and reproducible.

 Dataset now into `data/`:
 - `data/train_test.csv`